Property investment loans

 How much do I need for a deposit?

-Usually a minimum of 10% of the value of a property, which you pay when signing a Contract of Sale.
+Usually between 5% – 10% of the value of a property.
 Speak with us to discuss your options for a deposit.
 You may be able to borrow against the equity in your existing home or an investment property.

 How much will regular repayments be?